infosupport/rust-workshop/rest-api/README.md

 If you're manually configuring PostgreSQL you'll need to run the `../sql/00-create-db.sql` script to get the right structure.

-Once you've configured a postgres server with a database, you can run the integration tests with the following command:
+Once you've configured a PostgreSQL server with a database, you can run the integration tests with the following command:

 ```shell